Europiumelement/europiumelement/additional_information.md

 Europium is part of the Europium oxide compound, with a formula of Eu2O3.
 Europium oxide is used "as a red phosphor in television sets," according to Pubchem and JLab.

 ### Reactivity
-Europium is "the most reactive of the rare-earth metals," as stated by the Los Alamos National Laboratory, and it may be quite reactive because
+Europium is "the most reactive of the rare-earth metals," as stated by the Los Alamos National Laboratory, and it may be quite reactive because Europium contains a large quantity of electron shells and electrons are able to reach high electron levels in their excited state because of the large quantity of electron shells.
+It may also be because Europium contains a relatively large quantity of electrons within each of its shells that electrons may more easily absorb energy or be required to travel to higher electron shells because they contain less electrons.